benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 #### Create a visualization for Pages

 Analysis Workspace provides an easier way to see all types of available dimensions and metrics.
-It functions similar to creating basic repors but greatly enhances the speed, flexibility, and customizability of visualizing and analyzing your data.
+It functions similar to creating basic reports but greatly enhances the speed, flexibility, and customizability of visualizing and analyzing your data.

 In Analysis Workspace, the **Page Performance** visualization shows traffic metrics for the **Page** dimension.